zola-25/zola-25.github.io/_posts/2021-05-02-translating-Rs-poly-output-to-transform-orthogonal-polynomial-variable-inputs-for-model-prediction-in-dotnet.md

 R's `poly()` transforms training data x into orthogonal polynomials, and the attributes alpha and norm2 can be used to transform the new data.

-This transformation is covered in R [here](https://stackoverflow.com/a/26729318/3910619){:target="_blank" rel="noopener"}.
+This transformation is covered in R [here](https://stackoverflow.com/a/26729318/3910619).
 C#, given its functional additions over the years, is also a good language to perform the transform, as the transformation requires creating different functions based on the polynomial order:

 If we save R's `poly()` transformation parameters into JSON: